 What does it mean to forgive another person?

-A word about forgiveness, which is the grace to start over.
+Forgiveness is the grace to start over.
 We are sinners and the consequences of our sinning spread like blood in the water.
 Inevitably we experience its painful effects in our relationships.
 Whenever we hurt someone else we try to rationalize our actions and make excuses for what happened.
-When others hurt us we want revenge and if we give into that desire for revenge a vicious cycle of violence develops.
+When others hurt us we want revenge and if we give in to that desire for revenge a vicious cycle of violence develops.
 Perhaps you have watched one of these movies like the Godfather where Mafia families destroy each other this way.
 We know there are tribes in different parts of the world that have annihilated themselves in this way, but it really goes beyond the Mafia and certain tribal cultures.
 It is actually the story of us all.

 Yet despite how central forgiveness is in the Christian faith, there is a lot of confusion about what it really means to forgive another person.
 Today two definitions compete.
 Let’s call the first one the therapeutic one.
-It recognizes the healing benefits to a victim of forgiving the perpetrator, or the wrong doing person, in the sense of finally letting it go.
-Therapeutic forgiving involves relinquishing all claims to future pay back or compensation.
-The essential thing is that the victim finally be freed to get on with their lives and to move on.
+It recognizes the healing benefits to a victim of forgiving the perpetrator, or the wrongdoing person, in the sense of finally letting it go.
+Therapeutic forgiving involves relinquishing all claims to future payback or compensation.
+The essential thing is that the victim finally is freed to get on with their life and to move on.